Software localization is the creation of locale-specific versions of a software application for users in other countries.

 Translation costs vary by language, typically corresponding to the cost of living in the target countries.
 For example, translation into Simplified Chinese is about a third of the cost of translation into Swedish.

-You should expect to receive discounts based on repeated text and leveraging from the translation memory (in essence you only need to pay to translate content once, not again and again for each update).
+You should expect to receive discounts from your software translation company based on repeated text and leveraging from the translation memory (in essence you only need to pay to translate content once, not again and again for each update).

 To try to calculate a rough total budget, including formatting and other related services, we usually recommend the following formula: